hlang014/st2195_assignment_1/README.md

 ## Author: Amelia
 ## Date: 01 Oct 2024 / 08 Oct 2024

-This is added in remote repository,  at 3.39pm.
+This is added in remote repository,  at 3:39pm.

+This line is added in local repository, at 3:51pm.